gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/04-Binary-Search-Trees-Traversal.md

 ## Serialization Big O

-Serialization algorithms are O(n) in both time and space complexity, because you and store the result in a .
+Serialization algorithms are O(n) in both time and space complexity.
+Both breadth first search and depth first search algorithms visit each node in the array exactly once, giving O(n) time complexity where n is the number of nodes in the tree.
+They also both create an array to store each explored node giving O(n) space complexity.

-If we were to just perform a traversal using either breadth first or depth first search without storing the explored nodes in an array, the space complexity would be slightly different.
+If we were to just perform a traversal using either breadth first or depth first search without storing the explored nodes in an array or other auxiliary data structure, the space complexity would be slightly different.

+With depth first search algorithms, we need to consider how many recursive calls would be on the call stack at any given time.
+The maximum number of recursive calls would be the height of the tree since depth first search algorithms go as deep as they can into the tree before turning back and exploring other subtrees.
+So we can say the space complexity is O(h) where h is the height of the tree.

+With breadth first search, we need to consider the maximum number of nodes that would be in our queue at any given time.
+Since breadth first search adds all the nodes in a level to the queue before starting to pop them off, the space complexity would be O(b) where b is the breadth (the number of nodes on the level with the greatest number of nodes) of the tree.

 ## Summary